- What are Chargebacks?

 - The Chargeback Process

 A chargeback occurs when a customer contacts a credit card issuing bank to dispute a transaction.
 The card issuer will contact us to get more information about the transaction, and we will request any supporting documentation from you to assist us in challenging the dispute.
 The cause of the disputes can vary from the customer being dissatisfied with their purchase, a customer not recognizing the transaction, a customer not authorizing the transaction or a customer reporting a fraudulent transaction.

 The timeframes and procedures surrounding the dispute process are managed by the credit card networks (Mastercard, Visa, Discover, American Express).
 We do our best to help re-present your case to the card issuer who will determine the outcome of the chargeback.

 When a chargeback is received, you’ll receive a chargeback reason code from the issuing bank that gives a reason for the dispute.
 A list of dispute reasons by card issuer is available here: Chargeback Reason Codes

 The Chargeback Process

 For most transactions, cardholders have up to 120 days from the transaction date to dispute a charge.
-At that point, we will notify the merchant of the dispute and the merchant has 30 days to supply documentation to re-present the transaction.
+At that point, we will notify the merchant of the dispute and the merchant has 7 to 30 days to supply documentation to re-present the transaction.
 After the case is re-presented, the funds will be credited back to the merchant and the transaction is sent back to the card issuing bank.
 The card issuing bank has up to 45 days to challenge the transaction further.

 - A customer disputes a transaction by contacting their bank.